-Edinburgh hosts the best New Year’s Eve celebrations you’ll ever go to.
+Edinburgh is renowned for hosting the best New Year’s Eve party in the world!
 You know the feeling: it’s reaching 31st December and everyone is talking about plans for the evening, it might be a house party, paying extortionate prices for club entry that you’re not really up for, or staying in to watch the telly.
-Once the fireworks end it all feels hugely anticlimactic.
+Once the fireworks end, it all feels hugely anticlimactic.
 But New Year’s Eve in Edinburgh?
 It won’t disappoint in the slightest.
-In Scotland, New Years’s Eve is known as Hogmanay and the celebrations last for at least three days.
+In Scotland, New Year’s Eve is known as Hogmanay and the celebrations last for at least three days.
 Effectively, it’s a winter festival complete with fireworks, street parties, live music and flaming torches.
 It’s fantastic and the perfect way to say goodbye to the year.
-On Hogmanay Eve you can join the vikings as they march flaming torches through the city centre and all the way up to Calton Hill before an impressive fireworks display to warm you up for the main event.
-Then, on Hogmanay there’s a huge street party complete with several stages playing everything from chart toppers to Ceilidh.
+On Hogmanay Eve you can join the Vikings as they march flaming torches through the city centre and all the way up to Calton Hill before an impressive fireworks display to warm you up for the main event.
+Then, on Hogmanay, there’s a huge street party complete with several stages playing everything from chart-toppers to Ceilidh.
 Dance the night away while keeping warm on whisky.
 January 1st sees the crazy (like myself) head down to South Queensbury and the Forth bridges to cure their hangovers.
 Turns out the best cure for a New Year’s Day hangover is to dress up and run into the freezing Scottish waters.

 Sunny Sydney Harbour